 A short distance beyond was a depression in the ground, a few moderately large rocks and a short path running up from inside the depression.
 My OS map decided this was previously a Tinner’s Hut, and who am I to argue?

-I was quite ridiculously happy!
+I was as happy as I ever get!
+(You have to remember I had wanted to find this spot for many years!)
 But I had to have more photographs and so I walked as close as I could alongside what appeared to be the route of the river.
-For 50 metres I saw the same thing: standing water, just collecting into increasingly larger pools, all connected in what must have been the merest little stream which I could not see because of the long grasses all around.
+For 30 metres I saw the same thing: standing water, just collecting into increasingly larger pools, all connected in what must have been the merest little stream which I could not see because of the long grasses all around.
 The first larger pool still showed no signs of movement, just standing water.

 And although I suspected as much, it was only when I actually saw it for myself that I really understood: on Dartmoor rivers form in the wettest, marshiest ground where water drains from the hills all around, collects into pools until they are saturated, and seeps gently downhill taking whichever route suits its strength at each point.

-Another 60-70 metres ahead the water was finally a proper river: a continuous stream, moving gently downhill.
-From this point it would be unstoppable in feeling its way downhill.
-A few miles South and East from here it would meet with the South Teign (which drains from the Fernworthy reservoir), gather pace, width, strength, and great beauty.
-It would carve the exquisite Teign Valley, inspire countless artists, poets (try Keats) and everyday visitors, including photographers!
-A picnic by one of the wider sections of the Teign in any season (but especially in the Spring and Autumn) is a complete sensual joy.
-And eventually it would empty itself all into the sea in my home town in a sparkling half-mile-wide estuary.
-Small wonder Penny (bottom left, sneaking into shot) was so impressed with how it all begins!
+Another 40-50 metres ahead the water was a respectable infant river: a continuous stream, moving gently along a gentle descent.
+From this point it will be unstoppable in feeling its way downhill.
+A few miles South and East from here it will meet with the South Teign (which drains from the Fernworthy reservoir), gather pace, width, strength, and great beauty.
+It will carve the celebrated Teign Valley, inspire countless artists, poets and everyday visitors.
+And eventually it will empty itself into the sea in my home town in a sparkling half-mile-wide estuary.
+Small wonder Penny (bottom left in the next photograph, sneaking into shot) was so impressed with how it all begins!